CookiePLMonster/CookiePLMonster.github.io/_mods/gta-vc/silentpatch.md

 * The heat haze effect is no longer disabled when the zone or vehicle name shows on screen.
 * Water and blood on-screen droplets can no longer be placed under the HUD or radar on higher resolutions, and they are no longer confined to a small area of the screen when the zone or vehicle name shows on screen.
 * Fixed shell casings being ejected when firing the Python (revolver), Sniper Rifle, and Laser Scope Sniper Rifle -- revolvers and bolt-action rifles don't eject casings (contributed by **CanerKaraca**).
+* Fixed a memory corruption in the ice cream attractor effect generation function.
+This resulted in less customers getting generated in the Distribution mission.
 * <i class="fas fa-cog"></i> Fixed siren corona placements in Police, Firetruck, Ambulance, Enforcer, Vice Cheetah, and FBI Washington.
 * <i class="fas fa-cog"></i> Added siren corona to FBI Washington.
 * <i class="fas fa-cog"></i> Fixed taxi light corona placement for Taxi.